Ergorion

 • use python's interactive shell to interactively research and manipulate ARSystem data structures (forms, filters, activelinks, entries, etc.).

-• memory management for Python objects is semi-automatic; however, this is not true for data structures managed on such a low level as used by pyARS.
-However, there is only one function to worry about: ARFree; just hand over any ARS data structure that you would like to be freed, and it will call the corresponding ARFree function(s).
+• memory management for Python objects is semi-automatic; the pythonic level pyars.erars tries to automate it as much as possible, including some caching.
+However, the lower level pyars.ars cannot handle the memory management.
+But with pyars, there is only one function to worry about: ARFree; just hand over any ARS data structure that you would like to be freed, and it will call the corresponding ARFree function(s).

 • Comfort structures: pyars.erARS defines a couple of its own structures, that bring together all detail information about the object in one single place: ARActiveLinkStruct, ARActiveLinkList, ARContainerStruct, AREscalationStruct, ARFilterStruct, ARMenuStruct, and others (see file details for details).